TomF98/torchphysics/docs/tutorial/tutorial_spaces_and_points.rst

 Spaces and points in TorchPhysics
 =================================
-In this tutorial, we will cover the starting point for every PDE setting: The involved spaces which define the names and dimensionlities of all variables.
+In this tutorial, we will cover the starting point for every PDE setting: The involved spaces which define the names and dimensionalities of all variables.

 Spaces
 ------
-The class **Space** itself is quite lazy and basically consists of a counter collecting dimensionlities of space variables.
+The class **Space** itself is quite lazy and basically consists of a counter collecting dimensionalities of space variables.
 It's purpose is to define variable names that can later be used, e.g. in user-defined functions.
 They therefore appear in several parts of TorchPhysics, for example in the definition of domains or models.